idawettergren/GenomeAnalysis/README.md

 To map the RNA reads after the pre-processing I will use STAR.

 # Annotation
 To annotate the assembly, I used BRAKER.
 However, when running BRAKER I didn't get the output files that I wanted.
 The .gtf hints file was deleted after running BRAKER because it was empty and the .gff hints file was also empty.
-Since BRAKER finished running without problems I don't know what the cause of this is so in order to continue with the project I downloaded the .gtf file from NCBI.
+Since BRAKER finished running without problems I don't know what the cause of this is so in order to continue with the project I downloaded the .gtf file from NCBI (refseq GCF_002303985.1) that I then will make into a fasta file with protein sequence using the softmasked reference genome.
+Then that fasta file will eb submitted to eggnogmaker for functional annotation agaisnt their database.